onap/archived---policy-engine/docs/platform/installation.rst

 **Step 6**.
 You can now build the ONAP framework

-a.
-On *Ubuntu*, just build the Policy Framework tests and all
+   *  On *Ubuntu*, just build the Policy Framework tests and all

-        * cd ~/git/onap
+        - cd ~/git/onap
-        * mvn clean install
+        - mvn clean install

-b.
-On *macOS*, you must build build the ONAP framework with tests turned off first.
+   *  On *macOS*, you must build build the ONAP framework with tests turned off first.
 Then rebuild the framework with tests turned on and all tests will pass.
 Note: The reason for this behaviour will be explored later.

-        * cd ~/git/onap
+        - cd ~/git/onap
-        * mvn clean install -DskipTests
+        - mvn clean install -DskipTests
-        * mvn install
+        - mvn install

 Building the ONAP Policy Framework Docker Images